raspberrypilearning/wheres-zombie/en/step_1.md

 ## Introduction

 Use the GPS on your phone to make an outdoor zombie apocalypse game you can play with your friends.
-Collect the supplies to power up but avoid the zombies!
+Collect the supplies to power up, but avoid the zombies!

 ### What you will make

 You will make a game that you can play outside using your mobile phone's GPS capabilities.
-Find the power ups and avoid the zombies!
+Find the power-ups and avoid the zombies!

 ![Example game](images/example-game.png)